 More on A 386 serial numbers, dials, casebacks and forgeries [Watchuseek]

 Serial, case and movement numbers, if available, can assist in dating your timepiece and the authentication process when purchasing.
-Selected number charts and serial number projects (where a site tries to aggregate serial numbers from visitors who submit watch information) are shown below.
-Please let us know if there are others we should include or there are resources with more accurate information.
+Selected production date tables and serial number projects (where a site tries to aggregate serial numbers from visitors who submit watch information) are shown below.
+Please let me know if there are others we should include or there are resources with more accurate information.

 Have not been able to locate information.
 Please contact me if you know of one.